 After you have registered for your chosen class, you will be contacted to confirm your application is received and to invite you to the next available class, so that you may trial it.
 We recomend that all students try a class before they decide to commit for a term or more.

-Children: Children's classes are charged termly and are very often full, and so there is a waiting list.
-For children's classes, we invite them to try a class when a place is available and we hold this space in reserve for that child.
+Children: Children's classes are charged termly and are very often full, in which case we manage a waiting list.
+For children's classes, we invite new students to try a class when a place is available and we hold this space in reserve for that child.
 We ask parents to confirm after the class if this is indeed what they are looking for.
 Sometimes it is suitable that a child tries a second class, or a second dance style in order to make a decsion about which class is right.
 After the trial class, if the child would like to continue, then this trial class will have formed the first lesson of their course and fees will be charged incorporating this class.
 If a child does not want to join the class, we remove your registration, release the place and make no charge.

 Adults: Underwriting adult classes works a bit differently to the children's classes for a variety of reasons.
 So, when adults wish to try a class, we ask them to pay £10 on arrival for the trial, after which they may choose how they wish to proceed.
-Adult classes may also be paid for termly (the most cost-effective for the student), or in chunks by use of our Pay Ahead cards (Pay Ahead Cards are temporarily suspended during Covid).
+Adult classes may also be paid for termly (the most cost-effective for the student).
 Our recommendation is always to commit to regular weekly attendance, as all our classes are founded on the principle of cumulative learning.
-However, we also accept that for reasons of employment or family it may not be possible to attend every week, and where this is the case, we normally offer the Pay Ahead scheme - classes may be purchased in chunks of 4/6/8/10 hours and used up within the term or two.
-The £10 paid at the trial class will be deducted from the term fee or the pay ahead card cost, as it will form the first lesson of the course.
-If you do not wish to return, we will remove your registration and that will be that.
+However, we also accept that for reasons of employment or family it may not be possible to attend every week, and where this is the case, we try offer flexibilit.
+If you do not wish to return after your trial, please let us know, we will remove your registration and that will be that.